 Is there anything more liberating than standing on top of a mountain?
 Early this year I did just that in Hobart.
 Now to find my next mountain…

-15. Spent more time at Disneyland because, well, its Disneyland.
+15. Spend more time at Disneyland because, well, its Disneyland

 Exploring the South of France has looooooong been on my bucket list.
 I am very much drawn to the small towns, landscapes and cuisine of the region.
 I want to relax on the beach in Nice, get lost in the streets of French villages, see the famous lavender fields and the perfumeries and see the historical sites of Aix-en-Provence.